 If you’re not sure where to start, here are some tips for how to stay current on immunizations:

 - Do your homework.
-Based on your health, including any chronic conditions, know what vaccines you need and when to get them.
+Based on your health, including any chronic conditions, learn what vaccines you need and when to get them.

-- Make sure you have a doctor who can help you keep up with the vaccines you’ve had and those you need.
+- Make sure your doctor can help you keep up with the vaccines you’ve had and those you need.

-- Schedule a physical once a year and ask about recommended vaccines.
+- Schedule a physical once a year.
+If your doctor doesn’t ask about vaccines, be sure you bring it up.
+Ask about recommended vaccines.

 - Keep a notebook of all your preventive and diagnostic tests, vaccinations, and other screenings.

 - Find out what vaccines you can get at your local pharmacy.
-Most pharmacies can give you the flu and shingles shots.
+Most pharmacies can give you the flu and shingles vaccines and some pharmacies are also now administering the COVID-19 vaccine.
+Check with pharmacies in your local area for more specific information.

-- If you’re traveling to another country, check in with your provider about the specific vaccines you need for that country.
+- If you’re traveling to another country, check with your doctor about the specific vaccines you need for that country.

 The Black Women’s Health Imperative (BWHI) is the first nonprofit organization founded by Black women to protect and advance the health and well-being of Black women and girls.
 Learn more about BWHI by going to www.bwhi.org.